Businesswomen's Committee

 Staff Liaison: Michelle Pepin, Director of Events

-Mission: Organized in 1986, the group is committed to the growth of Cape Ann business and the professional development of the Chamber’s female members.
-They provide a forum for the region’s businesswomen to network and raise funds for scholarships that aid women with continuing education.
+Mission: Organized in 1986, the group is committed to the growth of Cape Ann businesses and the professional development of the Chamber’s female members.
+They provide a forum for the region’s businesswomen to network and raise funds for grants that aid women with in growing their businesses or obtaining professional services.

 The committee hosts events throughout the year.
-They include quarterly mixers, a summer sunset sail, and a fall luncheon in October with a notable and inspirational speaker.
+These include quarterly mixers, a spring ‘Learn & Play’ Golf event, and a fall luncheon in October with a notable and inspirational speaker.
 These events help further the Committee’s mission of supporting and advocating for women.
-In 2005, the group established the Carolyn M. O’Connor Scholarship where two scholarships are awarded annually to women who are going back to school or are considering a career change to advance their life.
-To date, the Division has given away over $20,000 in scholarships.
-In 2024 the Carolyn M. O'Connor Scholarship was replaced by the Businesswomen's Opportunity Fund to better serve businesswomen on greater Cape Ann.
+In 2005, the group originally established a Scholarship fund in honor of Carolyn M. O’Connor for women who were considering a career change to advance their lives.
+To date, the Division has awarded over $20,000 in scholarships.
+In 2024, the Carolyn M. O'Connor Scholarship was transitioned to the Businesswomen's Opportunity Fund in honor of Carolyn M. O’Connor to better serve and support a wider variety of businesswomen on greater Cape Ann.

 • Businesswomen's Opportunity Fund